-- Develop strategies and initiate programs that encourage cooperation and collaboration among trail providers, trail advocates, trail users, adjacent communities, and neighbors. - Coordinate trail system planning and development with Sacramento, Placer, and El Dorado counties; City of Folsom; Bureau of Land Management; and Bureau of Reclamation. - Engage with property owners and associated homeowner associations adjacent to FLSRA to address unauthorized road and trail access issues. - Coordinate with trail users and stakeholders to develop a cooperative trails group to assist in trail education, patrol, construction, and maintenance.
-The cooperative trails group should represent all FLSRA-authorized trail users' groups. - Initiate programs and partnerships with trail user groups to assist in trail patrols that are designed to assist and educate trail users on proper trail etiquette and trail safety as well as natural and cultural resources. - Develop a multi-disciplinary volunteer trail patrol (including equestrians, bicycles, and pedestrians) that models shared-use trail ethics and etiquette.
+- Develop strategies and initiate programs that encourage cooperation and collaboration among trail providers, trail advocates, trail users, adjacent communities, and neighbors. - Coordinate trail system planning and development with Sacramento, Placer, and El Dorado Counties; City of Folsom; Bureau of Land Management; and Bureau of Reclamation. - Engage with property owners and associated homeowner associations adjacent to FLSRA to address unauthorized road and trail access issues. - Coordinate with trail users and stakeholders to develop a cooperative trails group to assist in trail education, patrol, construction, and maintenance.
+The cooperative trails group should represent all FLSRA-authorized trail user groups. - Initiate programs and partnerships with trail user groups to assist in trail patrols that are designed to assist and educate trail users on proper trail etiquette and trail safety as well as natural and cultural resources. - Develop a multi-disciplinary volunteer trail patrol (including equestrians, cyclists, and pedestrians) that models shared-use trail ethics and etiquette. - Coordinate with trail users and stakeholders to expand, improve and better manage a bike bell program to provide for and encourage bike bell use on native surface trails to warn trails users of oncoming bicycles.